ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 - Balance Ultimates so they all compare fairly to Sniper Support
 - Don't change star costs, balance guns around the vanilla costs instead
 - Keep the vanilla "feel" of each gun and change as little as possible
+- Focus on fun, not real-world gun gun attributes
 - Add new ways to play in co-op
 - Always buff, never nerf!

-### Notes

-- This mod is made to be fun, so gun attributes don't match their real-world counterparts
-- Gun sprites for altered guns are unchanged.
-New sprite work is welcome (see end of description).

 ### Abbreviations